luigi055/React-Redux-Boilerplate/README.md

 ## OS Compatibility

-This boilerplate is thought to be use in multi platform specificlly in windows 7, 8, 10, linux (tested in ubuntu, antergos), and in OSX.
+This boilerplate is thought to be use in multi platform specificlly in windows 7, 8, 10, linux (tested in ubuntu, lubuntu, antergos), and in OSX.

 any problem related with Operating System please i'll be glad to know about it. so, create an issue.

-## Installation
+## Installing

 First step clone this repo
 ```